Making Exercise Healthy Medicine

 Until then - food for thought - people sit in terrible posture on yoga mats waiting for class to begin (and often during class) that they actually think will magically, automatically *give* them good posture.
 They know sitting for long periods at a desk is terrible for your health, but sit painfully for long still periods on a mat and call it "meditation" and people will pay money for that.
 Not healthy, obviously.
 There are standing, walking, even running meditations.
 In a gym, people wear expensive workout clothes and go to classes or machines and SIT DOWN!
 Even lie down.
 In a gym!
 Elders who need standing and balance all the more are shunted to chair yoga and exercise.
 Get up.

-Sitting In Strollers for Parent and Baby So-called "Fitness" Classes
+Sitting In Strollers for Parent and Baby "Fitness" Classes (which are not very fit if you sit)

 More to come here - there is much to be said about sedentary children.
 Check back!